breezedu/HomeSecurityApp/README.md

 Software Installation:

 Install Python and OpenCV following the official guides.
-Clone or download the project's source code from [this GitHub repository link: https://github.com/breezedu/HomeSecurityApp.git].
+Clone or download the project's source code from [GitHub repository link: https://github.com/breezedu/HomeSecurityApp.git].

 ## Configuration:

-Modify the configuration file (e.g., config.py) to specify the IP addresses of your cameras and other settings.
+Modify the configuration file (e.g. camera_information.json) to specify the username, password, and IP addresses of your cameras and other settings.

 Set up push notification services (e.g., Twilio, Pushover) if desired.

-Run the App:
+# Run the App:

 ## Execute the main Python script (e.g., main.py) to start the app.

 # Usage

-Monitor Live Feeds: View the live video streams from the three cameras.
+### Monitor Live Feeds: View the live video streams from the three cameras.
-Receive Notifications: Receive push notifications on your smartphone when motion is detected.
+### Receive Notifications: Receive push notifications on your smartphone when motion is detected.
-Customize Settings: Adjust settings as needed, such as sensitivity for motion detection or notification preferences.
+### Customize Settings: Adjust settings as needed, such as sensitivity for motion detection or notification preferences.

 # Contributing